overture-stack/website/markdown/documentation/score/user-guide/download.md

 -  `<manifestDirectory>` represents the location of the earlier generated manifest file
 - `<outputDirectory>` specifies where you intend to download the files

-<Note title="What is a Manifest?">To understand more about key terms in Overture's data submission workflow, check this guide on <a href="/documentation/song/user/submit/" target="_blank">data submission using Song and Score.</a></Note>
+<Note title="What is a Manifest?"> To understand more about key terms in Overture's data submission workflow, check this guide on [data submission using Song and Score](/documentation/song/user/submit/).</Note>

 If successful the Score Client will indicate the upload has completed.